ACD 102: Academic Administration

 ASU is governed by the Arizona Board of Regents.
 The board selects and appoints the president of the university, who is the chief executive officer of the institution.
 The president is aided in the administration of the institution by provost, vice presidents, deans, faculty, directors, department chairs, and other officers.

 Arizona State University (ASU) is governed by the Arizona Board of Regents.
 ASU is a multiple campus university.
 Courses are also offered online and at other sites to advance the mission of the university.
-The academic organization of the university is composed of academic units within colleges reporting to the executive vice president and provost of the university; the administrative organization is composed of administrative units within vice presidential areas.
+The academic organization of the university is composed of academic units within colleges reporting to the provost of the university; the administrative organization is composed of administrative units within vice presidential areas.
 For the history and mission of the university, see the university’s Web site at www.asu.edu.

 The president of the university is the chief executive officer of the university.
 The president shall be responsible for the execution of measures enacted by the Board of Regents regarding the administration of the university, and for the execution of all measures adopted by the faculty or councils of the university, provided such measures by the faculty or councils are approved by the president.
 The president shall be, ex officio, a member of the university faculty, the University Senate, and faculty committees of schools and colleges, including divisional councils.
 The president shall also be the official representative of the university to the Board of Regents.